LearnToCode180/Sudoku-Solver/README.md

 > - Each variable will be defined in this domain [1,9]
 > ### Constraints:
 > 1. Constraint for raw (in every raw, we shouldn't have two variable with the same value).
-> 2. Contsraint for columns (in every column, we shouldn't have two variable with the same value)..
+> 2. Contsraint for columns (in every column, we shouldn't have two variable with the same value).
-> 3. Constraint for squares (in every square, we shouldn't have two variable with the same value)..
+> 3. Constraint for squares (in every square, we shouldn't have two variable with the same value).